-Instead of communicating with the insurance company, you are going to have to talk to the mechanic in charge of fixing your vehicle.
+Instead of communicating with the insurance company, you are going to have to talk to the service technician in charge of fixing your vehicle.

 First of all, you can ask the mechanic to bill the insurance company, minus the deductible, and allow you to make payments to them for the balance of the bill.

-The downside to doing this is that the mechanic may agree under the condition that they can keep your vehicle until the debt is paid.
-Keeping a vehicle is legal and allows a repair shop to make sure they recoup their costs.
+The downside to doing this is that the mechanic may agree under the condition that they can keep your vehicle until they receive the final installment.
+Keeping a vehicle is legal and allows a repair shop to make sure they recoup their repair costs.

 If you can’t work until your vehicle is back in your possession, you could face a dilemma.